iPlumb3r/BizApp-Spec-Methodo/2_Deliverables/Conceptionary/ReadMe.md

 -
 A __conceptionary__ is like _"a stone in the middle of the river"_ is the process to built an __ontology__.
 Less formal than an __ontology__, the __conceptionary__ let appears future formal relations - in a textual flavor - inside the description section.

+An example
+-
+An exemple of a Conceptionary coulb be see here
+* <a href="https://github.com/iPlumb3r/EcosystemMapping/tree/master/1_Semantic/Conceptionary">Root</a> of the Conceptionary
+* <a href="https://github.com/iPlumb3r/EcosystemMapping/blob/master/1_Semantic/Conceptionary/%40Agent.md">Info Card</a> for the Concept identified as "#Agent"
+=> You can see here than the "Description" of the Concept referes to others Concept(s) of the Conceptinary ...
+... and you can navigate through those links in order to see the "Description" of targeted Concept(s) !

+__Note__ : GitHub is OK for publich the final version of an already built Conceptionary, but not for elaborating it !!!

+Which tool to use ?
+-

+Traditional "Office" applications (such as Word, Excel, Power Point, Mind Manager, ...) are not very suitable for building a conceptionary, just because main requirements are :
+   - Concepts can be linked easily
+   - Allow Collaboration

+ Seems that the best tool which answer to both requirements is <a href="https://roamresearch.com/">Roam</a>